 Especially after a long day.
 I’m the first to get mine off and throw on my house-clothes, there’s nothing better.
-Lounging in front of the telly with a vice-like underwired bra on, is just not happening.
-Officially, No Bra Day was back in October, but fast forward ladies – ditching your bra is actually good for your health.
+Lounging in front of the telly with a vice-like underwired bra on is just not happening.
+Officially, No Bra Day was back in October, but fast forward ladies – ditching yours is actually good for your health.

-I vaguely remember bra shopping with my mother – wandering through the mine-field of lingerie, I picked out a white suspender belt and quietly said to my mum, “this one looks about my size” Of course, she laughed and pointed out that it wasn’t actually a bra, but yes, it did look like it would fit me.
+I vaguely remember shopping with my mother – wandering through the mine-field of lingerie, I picked out a white suspender belt and quietly said to my mum, “this one looks about my size” Of course, she laughed and pointed out that it wasn’t actually what I thought it was, but yes, it did look like it would fit me.

 The rest of me is a size 6, however, I wouldn’t say I have pneumatic boobs, they’re just about right.
-In terms of how I like to present myself, a bra is a must if I’m leaving the house, but whilst at home, I’m much better off without.
+In terms of how I like to present myself, modesty is a must if I’m leaving the house, but whilst at home, I’m much better off without.

 There’s no greater feeling than unleashing your chest of an evening and going braless.
-Although, You may be mistaken in thinking, if you allow your breasts some freedom, you might be doing more harm than good.
+Although You may be mistaken in thinking, if you allow your breasts some freedom, you might be doing more harm than good.
 Not so.

 This theory has been bandied about across the years, but actually, wearing a bra may have the opposite effect – weakening the breasts natural support tissue – the theory being if the bra is doing all the support then the breasts natural support system will eventually give up the ghost.

 There are, of course, some factors which may inevitably cause droopy boobs, Smoking and sun-worshipping are up near the top, both sun exposure and smoking cause the breakdown of collagen causing saggy skin.
 Poor diet, and of course, too much weight gain during pregnancy are all contributing factors.

-The link between bras and breast cancer is real
+The link between bras and breast cancer is real.

 So, there you have it.
 Go forth and give your breasts the freedom they deserve – (Around the house, at least).
 They might just thank you for it.